David Headley was a mystery, remains a mystery, but where is he

 He had made five trips to Mumbai in September 2006, February and September 2007 and April and July 2008.

 The maps drawn out by him were used by the ten Lashkar-e-Tayiba terrorists who attacked Mumbai on 26/11.
 After the attacks, the probe was conducted by the Mumbai police in detail.
 They were however unable to find the man who had provided all this information.
 The police ended up arresting Sabahuddin Ahmed and Fahim Ansari on the allegation that they had conducted the reconnaissance.
-However the case against both were thrown out of the court stating it was frivolous in nature.
+However, the case against both were thrown out of the court stating it was frivolous in nature.

 It was almost two years later that the US informed India about Headley and said he was the man who had carried out the surveys.
 India suspected back then that the US may have had information about his visits, but never intimated the intelligence.
 An Intelligence Bureau official told OneIndia that their was information from the US, but it was extremely vague in nature and not actionable.